-– Firm welcomes Daniel Todd, Amanda McCarty, Justine Wong –
+– Firm welcomes Daniel Todd and Justine Wong –

-SAN DIEGO – May 25, 2016 – Higgs Fletcher & Mack, a San Diego-based, full-service law firm for more than 75 years, announced today the addition of Daniel Todd, Amanda McCarty and Justine Wong as its newest associates.
+SAN DIEGO – May 25, 2016 – Higgs Fletcher & Mack, a San Diego-based, full-service law firm for more than 75 years, announced today the addition of Daniel Todd and Justine Wong as its newest associates.

-Todd will focus on Immigration, McCarty will assist Virginia Price and the Transportation and Litigation Practice Group, and Wong will work with Charles Reidelbach on Intellectual Property.
+Todd will focus on Immigration and Wong will work with Charles Reidelbach on Intellectual Property.

-“These three attorneys possess nearly 26 years of combined experience.
+“These two attorneys possess nearly 15 years of combined experience.
 They are exceptional lawyers in their respective fields and have a proven track record of exceeding client expectations,” said John Morrell, managing partner at Higgs Fletcher & Mack.
 “We’re very fortunate to have a group of local, outstanding talent join our firm.
 They will undoubtedly play a contributing role to our practice groups.”

 Daniel M. Todd